GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 3: Fix Failing Command

-Notice that the terminal return an 'error' telling us we need to fix the failing command.
+Notice that the terminal returns an 'error' telling us we need to fix the failing command.
 It provides us with the actual command we need to use:

 ```python
 $ sudo apt install python3.8-venv